-Ila Fiete is an Assistant Professor in the Institute for Neuroscience, at UT Austin.
+Ila Fiete is an Associate Professor in the Department of Neuroscience and the Institute for Neuroscience, at UT Austin.
 She obtained her Ph.D. at Harvard under the guidance of Sebastian Seung at MIT.
 Her postdoctoral work was at the Kavli Institute for Theoretical Physics at Santa Barbara, and at Caltech, where she was a Broad Fellow.
 Ila Fiete is a fellow in the Center for Learning and Memory, an Alfred P. Sloan Foundation Fellow, a Searle Scholar, a McKnight Scholar, and an ONR Young Investigator.

 Yongseok Yoo, graduate student